hangrybear666/07-devops-bootcamp__docker/README.md

 	```

-4. To pull and run a docker image on a remote VPS hosted in the cloud, follow these steps
+4. To pull docker image from AWS ECR and execute it with docker-compose on a remote VPS hosted in the cloud, follow these steps

 	a.
 First, you have to add the IP address of your remote machine and the root user to `config/remote.properties` file.